VRMETA-Chain/VRMETA/README.md

 payment apps anywhere in the world, then bridge to any network.
 This is to eliminate the need to go through exchanges to get on-chain; users can now get on-chain directly.

-# VRMETAx1
+# VRMETAxFPS
-This is the game-NFT standard which will be implemented for any game in the VRMETA ecosystem.
+This is the game-NFT standard which will be implemented for any game in the VRMETA ecosystem (Shooters).